October 3, 2019

 If you’re early on in your career, working with a commission at an established salon lets you leverage your resources.
 It’s typically easier to grow your client base using their marketing, walk-in traffic, and the salon’s name recognition.
 It also gives you more opportunities to learn from experienced stylists and removes many of the complexities of the business itself – everything from product ordering to taxes.
 When you’re just starting out, it’s nearly impossible to be profitable in a chair/booth rental.
 You simply don’t have the client base to support it yet.

 However, when done correctly, there will almost always come a point in your career at which it becomes more profitable to rent a chair/booth.
 There are a lot of costs that come with renting beyond the rent itself.
 It’s product costs, marketing costs, insurance, accounting, taxes, and more.
 Once you have the client base to support it and the industry experience to manage it correctly, your margin (revenue minus costs) will be significantly higher than the typical 40-50% commission rate we looked at earlier.
 That makes some of the other numbers we’ve looked at much easier to hit.

 The commission vs booth rental discussion is deep.
 It’s about maximizing the revenue you take home from every person that sits in your chair.
 On the commission side, that’s simply what percentage you take.
 On the chair rental side, that’s what are your margins (revenue minus cost).

 Here are a few things you have working for you on your quest to $100K+:

 Hairstylists have really strong customer loyalty

 The vast majority of new clients you get should become clients for years to come.
 Think about your own hairstylist.
-Once you’ve found someone you like, you’re not jumping around from place to place trying to find someone else you like.
+Once you’ve found someone you like, you’re not jumping around from place to place trying to find someone else.
 You’re sticking with the person that you found, because let’s face it, finding a new hairdresser sucks.
-Unless they move or die, they’re your client to lose.

 Salon professionals build accumulative income growth